PeterEldredge/G2/README.txt

 We believe we've completed the assignment as it was asked of us.

+To run the programs, type "make build" into the commandline.

+Then, you can call the functions as specified in the assignment page through the makefile

+EX.
+    To test genkey and keycrack:
+    "MPRIME=17 NPRIME=20 make genkey"
+    "E=17 C=4189 make keycrack"

+    To test server and client:
+    "PORT=8080 E=29 C=1073 D=2273 DC=517 make server"
+    "SERVER=tux5.cs.drexel.edu PORT=8080 E=17 C=517 D=1877 DC=1073 make client"

 We will explain the purpose of each file below:

 miniRSA.c :